YSaxon/cliffi/README.md

 ### Other notes
 * Note that arrays inside of structs are raw memory arrays of that size, whereas "arrays" given to functions as arguments directly are really pointer types in disguise, as are cstrings.
 This is a quirk of C itself, not of cliffi.
-* Remember to always include the return type before the function name, and remember that the return type flag there does not take a dash, nor do any inner flags inside of structs used as return types.
-A struct as return type is all types no values, no dashes, like `S: i ac3 ppi :S`.
+* Remember to always include the return type before the function name, and note that the dashless syntax for return types has been deprecated.
+All types now take a dash prefix.
 * Remember you can always add a type flag in your arguments to solve typing/escaping problems.
 Eg if you happen to have a parameter that takes a string that is literally `"-ai4"`, or `"..."`, or even just `"3.3"`, you can just prefix it with a `-s` and it will be interpreted as a string.
 If you need to pass a string with a space in it, just put it in quotes.
 * If you mark something as a char array, it will be formatted back to you as a string.
 If you mark it as a uchar array, it will be formatted as a hexdump.
 * Arrays of structs are not currently supported (as it's just a syntactical nightmare), but you can fake one with a struct of structs if you really want to.
-* Don't get the order mixed up for struct start and end tags, it's S: :S. I mess this up sometimes myself, but it's still the best shell-inert delimitter syntax I could come up with.
+* Don't get the order mixed up for struct start and end tags, it's -S: :S. I mess this up sometimes myself, but it's still the best shell-inert delimitter syntax I could come up with.

 ## REPL mode